Hueristic-Devices/staging/_pages/products.md

-An app-guided colorimetric water testing kit.
+ProWater is an app-based colorimetric water testing kit.
+95-98% correlation with lab standards.
 Portable.
-Simple to use.
+Easy to use.
 Immediate results.
+Ranges as per source water requirement.
+Write or call for custom packages and ranges.

-Ideal for in situ and field testing, and for those who do not want to wait for their water test results.
-Pro Water colorimetric tests show a high correlation with lab results for fluoride, chlorine, iron, nitrate, pH, chromium, arsenic, phosphate, aluminum, hardness (calcium, magnesium), total alkalinity (carbonate, bicarbonates).
+Ideal for in situ and field testing.
+No waiting for lab tests.
+Tests for aluminum, arsenic, calcium, chromium, chlorine, fluoride, iron, magnesium, nitrate, pH, phosphate, hardness (calcium, magnesium), total alkalinity (carbonate, bicarbonates).
 TDS meters are also available.

 <a class="btn btn-primary" href="{{ site.baseurl }}prowater">Details</a>